hazanasec/hazanasec.github.io/_posts/2023-07-30-Samesite-bypass-method-override.md.md

 # Bypassing Samesite Cookie Restrictions with Method Override

-Many web applications are susceptible to CSRF (Cross-Site Request Forgery) attacks on POST endpoints.
-Browsers, in an attempt to mitigate these attacks, have introduced the SameSite cookie attribute.
+Browsers, in an attempt to mitigate CSRF (Cross-Site Request Forgery) attacks, have introduced the [SameSite cookie attribute](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#samesite-cookie-attribute).

-By default, cookies are set to SameSite=Lax, which stops the cookie from being sent during cross-site requests, unless they are initiated by top-level navigations via GET requests.
+By default, cookies are set to `SameSite=Lax``, which stops the cookie from being sent during cross-site requests, unless they are initiated by top-level navigations via GET requests.
 This effectively protects against CSRF attacks launched through POST requests.

 However, a loophole exists.
 A number of web development frameworks support the override of HTTP methods at the server-side.
 An attacker can exploit this by altering a POST request to a GET, thereby bypassing the SameSite cookie restrictions and successfully performing CSRF attacks.